The University of Edinburgh, founded in 1583, is the sixth oldest university in the English-speaking world.

 Influenced by the Dutch methods of teaching, Carstares swept away the inefficient regenting system and introduced professorships for each subject on the curriculum.

-Building work was started in 1789 by the celebrated Scottish architect Robert Adam himself a former student, and finally completed after his death by William Playfair another Edinburgh student.
+The work was finally completed after his death by William Playfair another Edinburgh student.

 Arguably the jewel in the Old College crown is Playfair’s library.
 At 190 feet long with a vaulted ceiling and classical columns is one of the finest interiors in the city.
 Today it’s not used as a library but as the venue for more formal occasions

-Playfair later designed some of the capital’s most recognizable buildings, among them the Royal College of Surgeons, the National Gallery on the Mound and on Calton Hill, the National Monument.
+Playfair later designed some of the capital’s most recognisable buildings, among them the Royal College of Surgeons, the National Gallery on the Mound and Calton Hill, the National Monument.

 Flodden Wall

-In 2010, an archaeological desk-based assessment was carried out in the Old College quadrangle prior to a major renovation project.
+In 2010, an archaeological desk-based assessment was carried out in the Old College quadrangle before a major renovation project.
 It produced some fascinating results.

-In 1749 John Moultrie, a medical student born in South Carolina to a Scottish father, was the first American born to graduate.
-His thesis on yellow fever was recognized as the most authoritative of its time.
+In 1749, John Moultrie, a medical student born in South Carolina to a Scottish father, was the first American born to graduate.
+His thesis on yellow fever was recognised as the most authoritative of its time.

 Later graduates from the United States included Samuel Baird (1742-1821) founder of the New York Medical School, Benjamin Rush, (1746-1813) signatory of the Declaration of Independence and Benjamin Waterhouse (1754-1846) co-founder of Harvard Medical School.